McLargo/python-framework/docs/templates/README.md

 - to see the logs in real time: `docker logs -f <container_id>`
 - list all images: `docker images`
 - remove an image: `docker rmi <image_id>`

+### poetry

+If you are new to poetry, see below some of the most used commands:

+- `poetry --help`: to see all the commands available
+- `poetry init`: to create a new project
+- `poetry install`: to install all the dependencies
+- `poetry add <package_name>`: to add a new package to the project
+- `poetry remove <package_name>`: to remove a package from the project
+- `poetry run <command>`: to run a command inside the virtual environment
+- `poetry shell`: to enter inside the virtual environment

 ### Installation and usage